Translation disclaimer (Translation disclaimer)

 • Transport.

-• Green Economy / Sustainable Businesses.
+• Green Economy/Sustainable Businesses.

-• Land & Nature.
+• Land and Nature.

 • Warm and Resilient Buildings.